The Terro-human History Project

 13 Included East Pakistan (Bangladesh).

-Many regions of Terra, primarily in Africa and in southern Eurasia but also island territories in Terra's oceans, were subject territories of nations in western Eurasia and North America and therefore were not separately represented at the UN.
+Many regions of Terra, primarily in Africa and in southern Eurasia but also island territories in Terra's oceans, were subject territories of other nations and therefore were not separately represented at the UN.
 Also, at the time of its collapse, there were also a handful of nations which were not members of the UN.
-Most of these nations had been formally or informally partitioned — often as a result of armed conflict — by their respective patrons among the "Eastern Bloc," a sub-coalition led by Russia, a northern Eurasian nation, and the "Western Bloc," led by America, a central North American nation.
+Most of these nations had been formally or informally partitioned — often as a result of armed conflict — by their respective patrons among the Eastern and Western Blocs.
 (See Table 2.)

-Table 2: Non-UN Nations, circa 30 A.E.
+Table 2: Non-UN Nations, circa 30 AE

 Korea, North† |